fscorrupt/Posterizarr/README.md

 It also generates a csv file with all Movie/Show information that gets queried during Script run.
 First run can take a while, after that only missing posters are created (if posters are present in asset directory they get skipped)

-## !!
-IMPORTANT !!

-Currently it only works if you have `/mnt/unionfs` as root folder for your libs, i will soon update the code/config to be able to specify the root folders.

 ## Requirements

 Before using this script, make sure you have the following prerequisites installed and configured: